On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

-Parameterizing with $\hat{x}_0$ is advantageous at the beginning of the sampling procedure, while it leads to inaccuracy when approaching the end of the sampling procedure.
-Empirical results show that the estimated mean $\mu_\theta(x_t,t)$, which is parameterized by $\hat{x}_0$, is closer to the ground truth $\mu(x_t,t)$ at the beginning of the sampling procedure \cite{guan20233d,ramesh2022hierarchical}.
+Parameterizing with $\hat{x}_0$ is advantageous at the beginning of the sampling process, while it leads to inaccuracy when approaching the end of the sampling process.
+Empirical results show that the estimated mean $\mu_\theta(x_t,t)$, which is parameterized by $\hat{x}_0$, is closer to the ground truth $\mu(x_t,t)$ at the beginning of the sampling process \cite{ramesh2022hierarchical}.
 This is because $\hat{x}_0$ helps the denoising network with an overall understanding of the global structure \cite{luo2022understanding}.
-On the contrary, when approaching the end of the sampling procedure where substantial structures have already been formed and only small noise artifacts need to be removed, finer details are difficult to be recovered \cite{benny2022dynamic}.
+On the contrary, when approaching the end of the sampling process where substantial structures have already been formed and only small noise artifacts need to be removed, finer details are difficult to be recovered \cite{benny2022dynamic}.
 In other words, the information brought by $\hat{x}_0$ becomes less effectiveness in this case.